Sweet Chilli Tomato Jam

-Besides the obvious reward of stocking the larder, preserves are the ultimate get-ahead edible gift.
+Besides the obvious reward of stocking the larder, preserves are the perfect edible gift.
 This year I’m cooking up batches of tangy Sweet chilli tomato jam and my new personal favourite, a Spicy fig and plum Chutney.
-Paired with a wedges of soft gorgonzola and a deeply nutty mature cheddar, this cheese board is blissful casual summer entertaining at its best.
+Paired with a wedges of soft gorgonzola and a nutty cheddar, the cheese board is guaranteed success.

 The chutney is a sumptuous mix of sweet figs, dates, fresh plums and tart cranberries.
-Bursting with a symphony of festive flavours, it’s sure to enliven any cheese board.
-It’s particularly good slathered (meaning lots of!), onto sourdough bread with succulent slices of turkey or cold meats.
-As for the Sweet chilli tomato jam, there are very few places that I wouldn’t add heaping spoonful’s of this spicy relish – creamy scrambled eggs, a juicy beef burger, sweet chilli chicken wraps and so the list goes on….
-It’s quite magnificent with cream cheese and savoury wafer biscuits.
-Limitless possibilities, I tell you and very addictive.
+Bursting with festive flavours, it is particularly good heaped onto sourdough with thinly sliced cured meats.
+As for the Sweet chilli tomato jam, there are very few places that won’t benefit from add heaping spoonful’s of this spicy relish – scrambled eggs, a juicy beef burger or sweet chilli chicken wraps.
+It’s quite the thing with cream cheese and savoury biscuits.
+Limitless possibilities and very addictive.